Ask an Islander

-At 60 degrees north, the archipelago is surprisingly accessible with regular flights from Aberdeen, Edinburgh, Glasgow, Inverness, Orkney and Manchester courtesy of Loganair, and you can also take the overnight ferry from Aberdeen with Northlink Ferries.
+With world-famous festivals like Up Helly Aa and Wool Week, incredible landscapes and an abundance of wildlife, Shetland really does have it all.
+At 60 degrees north, the archipelago that sits somewhere between Scotland and Scandinavia is surprisingly accessible with regular flights from Aberdeen, Edinburgh, Glasgow, Inverness, Orkney and Manchester courtesy of Loganair.
+If flying’s not your bag, you can also take the overnight ferry from Aberdeen with NorthLink Ferries.

-“Winter brings many challenges with it but, on the upside, there can be dramatic skies, glorious sunsets/sunrises.
-And, of course, the bad weather can bring some seriously dramatic seascape imagery.”
+And although winter can be challenging, there’s always an upside, as Gary explains: “There can be dramatic skies, glorious sunsets and sunrises, and, of course, the bad weather can bring some seriously dramatic seascape imagery.”

-"The wildlife here is spectacular, with otters, orca, Humpback Whales, a half dozen different species of dolphin, Pilot Whales, many different species of birds.
-The list goes on!"
+“The wildlife here is spectacular” says Gary, “with otters, orca, humpback whales, a half dozen different species of dolphin, pilot whales, many different species of birds.
+The list goes on!”

 Collect the stamp

 The passport stamp for Mainland Shetland depicts a galley head, in celebration of the island’s Norse heritage.
 Download the free Scottish Islands Passport app to start collecting!

 Daily (overnight) ferries from Aberdeen to Lerwick are operated by NorthLink Ferries.
 Some trips go via Orkney.

 Daily flights from Glasgow, Edinburgh and Aberdeen airports to Sumburgh Airport are operated by Loganair.

 Want to find out more about Mainland Shetland and explore more of our amazing islands?